Frequently Asked Questions

 1. How many products were used?

-The 401k Averages Book is derived from our database of 190 product offerings from 67 providers.
-Each plan scenario’s universe is made up of a subset of the 182 products.
-The number of products in each universe is indicated at the bottom of the first page of each section.
+The information presented in the 401k Averages Book is based on our extensive database, which includes 154 different product offerings from 62 providers.
+Each specific plan scenario is based on a subset of these 154 products.
+The total number of products included in each scenario is listed in the Comments on the first page of each corresponding section.

 2. How is data collected?

-The data is collected and drawn from a combination of provider fee schedules and documents, request for proposal responses, 5500 filings and fee disclosure forms.
+Information is gathered and sourced from a blend of provider fee schedules and documents, responses to requests for proposal, 5500 filings, subscriber data, and fee disclosure forms.

 3. What is the date of the data?